In1th/tetris/README.md

 ```
 sudo apt-get install liballegro*5.2 liballegro*5-dev
 ```
-For other operating system please refer to the Allebro library [github page](github.com/liballeg/allegro_wiki/wiki/Quickstart).
+For other operating systems please refer to the Allebro library [github page](github.com/liballeg/allegro_wiki/wiki/Quickstart).

 ## Compiling
 To compile the code, you may be unable to compile it using gcc.
 Please make sure you are using this flag while compiling: